kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

     kubectl --namespace=oauth2-proxy get apirules oauth2-proxy
     ```

-2. Allow internal traffic to the oauth2proxy (required for ext-auth request to reach the provider) to ensure that tokens coming from Authorization Code flow will not authorize this endpoint.
+2. Create an Istio AuthorizationPolicy to allow internal cluster traffic to reach OAuth2 Proxy's `/verify` endpoint.
+  This policy allows other services in your Kyma cluster to communicate with OAuth2 Proxy external authorizer.

     ```bash
     cat <<EOF | kubectl apply -f -